ps73/feathers-prisma/README.md

     prismaClient
   )
 );
-// will load the recipients with the related user
-// as well as all attachments  of the messages app.service("messages").find({
+// will load all messages where at least one of the recipients userIds is equal 1 app.service("messages").find({
   query: {
     recipients: {